dbpedia/table-extractor/README.md

 `python pyDomainExplorer.py [--chapter --verbose (--where|--single|--topic)]`

 This module will take resources in language defined by user and will analyze each table that are in wikipedia pages.
-At the end of execution, it creates a file named `domain_settings.py`.
+At the end of execution, it creates a file named `domain_settings.py` in `domain_explorer` folder.

 What's function of this file?
 `domain_settings.py` contains all sections and headers found in exploration of the domain.
 You will observe a dictionary structure and some fields that have to be filled.
 Below there is an example of output.